avtomate/leetcode-answers/README.md

 # leetcode-answers
-My solutions for leet code problems (mostly OOP and Algorithms)
+My solutions for LeetCode problems (mostly OOP and Algorithms)